PitYeen/ENC4265_Bishop_Portfolio/manual_assessment_memo.md

 Here are some suggestions that may assist in improving this section to be more streamlined and easier for end-users to understand.

-•	Simplify the language to reduce the use of jargon.
+•    Simplify the language to reduce the use of jargon.<br>

-•	Fully spell-out acronyms upon their first mention with the acronym in parenthesis.
+•    Fully spell-out acronyms upon their first mention with the acronym in parenthesis.<br>
 •    Include diagrams or graphics to visually depict these cables and connections referenced.

 AI Statement: AI was used to assist in spellchecking and editing for clarity.